dataviscourse2023/final-project-naep/ProcessBook/README.md

 There are two subjects and three grades for a total of six assessments.
 While they are all on the same scale, comparing grades to each other or comparing subjects to each other doesn't yield useful insight - especially since the achievement levels are different for each of the six tests.
 Therefore, I expect to render separate graphs for each of the six.
 One interaction will be to select which graphs to show.

 On the other hand, the different series can be displayed as lines on the same graph.
-Showing all 21 at once will be too busy son another interaction will be to determine which series' to show.
+Showing all 21 at once will be too busy so another interaction will be to determine which series' to show.

 ## Design Evolution